packettide/bree/readme.md

 ##Installation

-Install with composer by adding this line to your 'require' block:
+Install with composer by adding this line to your 'require' block in composer.json:

     "packettide/bree": "@dev"

-In Laravel4 add `'Packettide\Bree\BreeServiceProvider',` to the providers array in app/config/app.php
+In Laravel4 add `'Packettide\Bree\BreeServiceProvider',` to the $providers array in app/config/app.php

+Then publish the package's assets:

+	php artisan asset:publish packettide/bree-colorpicker

 ##Usage Overview